Facebook Ad Account Disabled: Best Up-To-Date Solutions For 2025

 Before you appeal

-- Fix inappropriate ads: If any of your ads or your landing pages are the cause, fix it before you appeal.
+• Fix inappropriate ads: If any of your ads or your landing pages are the cause, fix them before you appeal.

 While you appeal